divyavanmahajan/jsforce_downloader/README.md

 }
 ```

-## Using it in AWS Lambda: TODO
+## Using it in AWS Lambda
 To run the downloader in AWS Lambda, you need to create a lambda zip package.
 If you have compiled node libraries, prepare this on a Linux machine.

++ Prepare your environment.
     + Create an empty directory.
-+ Install aws-sdk and jsforce_downloader
+    + Install aws-sdk and jsforce_downloader.
-+ Create your lambda NodeJS script called index.js
++ Create your lambda NodeJS script.
-+ Test your function locally
++ Test your lambda function locally.
-+ Create ZIP file and your AWS Lambda function.
++ Packaging the lambda function (creating a zip file for your AWS Lambda function).
-+ Test your Lambda function.
++ Create the Lambda function with the AWS CLI.
++ Invoke the Lambda function with the AWS CLI.

 #### Prepare your environment